 This is a 60 credit NFQ Level 8 award based on the need to provide an ongoing skilled workforce to the Medical Device sector.
 Especially with the introduction of the European Medical Device Regulation (MDR) 2017/745 and the In Vitro Diagnostic Device Regulation (IVDR) 2017/745 and associated transition timeline changes, this course is designed to ensure participants will be educated in these new requirements while also understanding the Global regulatory framework.

-Course participants must have at least a level 8 qualification 240 credits (4 year degree) prior to acceptance onto this course.
+Course participants must have at least a level 8 qualification 240 credits (4 year hons degree) prior to acceptance onto this course.
 It is especially suitable for participants intending to work in regulatory affairs and quality related roles. .

 Places will be given to those who are most eligible for the programme.

+A wholistic solution for participants to gain practical & theoretical understanding of regulatory affairs activities for the Medical Technology sector.
 Support the Medtech industry by ensuring that students are well practiced and educated on the specific regulations and associated application methods for Global markets.

 Incorporate practical industry experience that will ensure that students can immediately apply knowledge and competence.

 In addition, participants who want to aspire to management level within the Regulatory Affairs profession can further develop their skills and offer immediate value to the business on programme completion.

-- *Fundamentals in Regulatory Affairs
+- Fundamentals in Regulatory Affairs *